U.N. rights boss calls for sanctions on Sri Lankan ex-commanders | Law-Order

 U.N. rights boss calls for sanctions on Sri Lankan ex-commanders

-U.N. human rights chief Michelle Bachelet called on states on Wednesday to impose "targeted sanctions" on former Sri Lankan military commanders implicated in alleged war crimes during the last years of a 26-year civil war that ended in 2009.
-Bachelet voiced concern that since last year, President Gotabaya Rajapaksa had put at least 28 serving or retired military and intelligence personnel in key administrative posts, including some "implicated in United Nations reports in alleged war crimes and crimes against humanity during the final years of the conflict".
+The U.N. human rights chief urged states on Wednesday to impose "targeted sanctions" on former Sri Lankan military commanders, including the current army chief, linked to alleged atrocities during the last years of a 26-year civil war that ended in 2009.
+Michelle Bachelet said that last year President Gotabaya Rajapaksa had put at least 28 serving or retired military and intelligence figures in key administrative posts, including some "implicated in United Nations reports on alleged war crimes and crimes against humanity during the final years of the conflict".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)